PetrisorTanasa/music-recommendation-rl/README.md

 ## Contents

 - **Q-learning:** Implementation and demonstration of the Q-learning algorithm for music recommendation.
-- **DQN (Deep Q-Network):** Implementation and showcase of the Deep Q-Network algorithm for improved music recommendations.
+- **DDQN (Dueling Deep Q-Network):** Implementation and showcase of the Dueling Deep Q-Network algorithm for improved music recommendations.
 - **Data:** The dataset sourced from the Deezer API, organized in a CSV format for easy accessibility.